Eric Burroughs: "Voodoo Macbeth"

 During the Great Depression the Works Project Administration was given the task of reviving black theater in America.
 As a part of this effort Burroughs was named as a lead actor in the 20-year-old Orson Welles's 1936 Federal Theatre Project production of Macbeth, featuring an all-black cast.

 In this production Burroughs played the role of Hecate, which Welles changed from the witch queen of the original into a male Voodoo priest, complete with cloak and a 12-foot long bull whip.

 This staging of Voodoo Macbeth won both popular and critical acclaim, with The New York Times noting that Burroughs's concluding line, "The charm’s wound up!" at the fall of the closing curtain prompted a 15-minute frenzy of cheering throughout the 1200 seat Lafayette Theatre.
 Burroughs's final line concludes a four-minute excerpt of Macbeth in the WPA documentary short subject, We Work Again (1937).
+He also starred in the 1937 Broadway play Brown Sugar.